 Gotta show p*rn to kids to keep that industry going

-Larry S 11 months ago
+Larry S about 1 year ago

 Banned books are totally unavailable by definition.
 If you can find it, it isn’t banned.

-dpatrickryan Premium Member 11 months ago
+dpatrickryan Premium Member about 1 year ago

 Yeah, but, see, I want to keep other people from liking those books.
 I also want to keep other people from doing things with their own bodies.
 And while we’re at it, with those of other consenting adults.
 You see, my sense of morality is so fragile and poorly thought out that it can withstand no challenges whatsoever, so obviously the only solution is to force, by whatever means necessary, people to behave exactly as I interpret my book as saying they should, even though I’ve never actually read the entire book.